vivdiwakar/GSuite/ParseGmailMboxToMaildir/README.md

 ## Assumptions & Limitations ##

+  - Python version: 3.5.2 amd64 on Windows 10 and Ubuntu 16.04 Linux
-  - Google outputs the mbox in DOS-style with CRLF line terminators, so the _read_ operation on the mbox file is done with an explicit '\r\n' line terminator defined
+  - Google outputs the mbox in DOS-style with CRLF line terminators, so the _read_ operation on the mbox file is done with an explicit '__\r\n__' line terminator defined
   - Windows paths need to be written with forward slashes; for example _C:\Users\username\folder_ should be written as _C:/Users/username/folder_